How to create dummy files in Windows

 There are two commands you can enter in the Command Prompt to create a dummy file:

 Replace filename with the name you want for the dummy file.
-You can choose to add an extension or not, as this does not affect the process.
+You can choose to add a file extension or not, as this does not affect the process.
 Replace size with the size you want your dummy file to have.
-The size is measured in bytes.
-It might be easier to use an online converter to help you define the size you prefer.
+The size is measured in bytes and it might be easier to use an online converter to help you define the size you prefer.

 The difference between the two commands is that the second one allows you to specify exactly where your file is stored, by replacing path with a location of your choice on your device.